 It boils down to three steps:

 As soon as a client books a photo session online at any chosen time, the photographer receives and processes the request with no extra time wasted on phone calls.

-The Lead Board function allows managing and tracking leads at each stage of the customer journey to react and reply just in time.
+The Lead Board function allows for managing and tracking leads at each stage of the customer journey to react and reply just in time.

-Relevant for studios that have a lot of clients and experience difficulties in staying organized.
+These are relevant for studios that have a lot of clients and experience difficulties in staying organized.
 Setting a specific number of tasks to be completed for each client and applying filters makes it easier to stay on track and provide high-quality service.

 Over 50% of users prefer to have several payment options to choose from when proceeding to checkout.
 This function lets the clients choose the most comfortable payment method, including a credit card.

-This module helps photographers to manage a new source of income and host workshops.
+This module helps photographers manage a new source of income and host workshops.
 The tool lets multiple clients sign up for a single event.

 Ready-made templates can save more time to work with clients and work on improving business processes.
 Drop-down lists offer various templates for different purposes:

 The entire process takes only a few simple steps: choosing and adjusting a template, uploading it to the appropriate section at ShootQ, copying the required template from the list, and pasting it to the message window.